John E. Baker, DPM, FACFAS

 - Diabetic Wound Care for Foot Ulcers

-- Ossa Tron used to treat Chronic Plantar Fasciitis
+- Ossa Tron and EPAT technology used to treat Chronic Plantar Fasciitis

-Dr. Baker has a full line of diabetic, non-diabetic foot care products and can dispense diabetic shoe to qualifying patients.
+Dr. Baker has a full line of diabetic, non-diabetic foot care products and can dispense diabetic shoes to qualifying patients.

 Dr. Baker can also relate to his diabetic patients because he himself has diabetes.